-In this short article, I show you how to run Spring boot application using the command line in windows.
+In this article, you will learn how to run the Spring boot application using the command line in windows.

 Quick Steps

-You can quickly refer below two ways to run spring boot application from a command line.
+You can quickly use the below commands to run a spring boot application from a command line.

-1. Run spring boot application with java -jar command:
+1. Run the Spring boot application with the java -jar command:

 $ java -jar target/myapplication-0.0.1-SNAPSHOT.jar